On De Giorgi's Conjecture of Nonlocal approximations for free-discontinuity problems: The symmetric gradient case: Introduction

 The fact that \eqref{e:defgbd} is replaced in our setting by \eqref{e:defgbde} is a huge obstacle to establish the structural properties of the limiting function space.
 In particular, the technique presented in \cite{DM2013} for deriving the GBD-structural properties fails, and we need to rely on the more recent integral geometric approach introduced in \cite{AlmiTasso2}.
 The main difference from the approach in \cite{AlmiTasso2} lies in the role of the flatness of $\mathbb{R}^n$, where rescaling and translating the domain preserve straight lines as geodesics, maintaining invariance in the associated GBD-space.
-This property does not generally hold on a Riemannian manifold.
-In Proposition \ref{p:keyprop1}, we leverage this feature to avoid relying on a Korn-Poincar\'e-type inequality to estimate the dimensionality of the set on which the jump of all one-dimensional slices of $u$ concentrate.
-In this direction, the exponent $p$ in $(1,\infty)$ in \eqref{e:genfun} acts as a regularization, for it provides in the limit an interpolation between the two conditions in \eqref{e:defgbd} and \eqref{e:defgbde}.
-The assumption that $p>1$ in Theorems \ref{t:slicejs} and \ref{t:symmdiff} is thus instrumental to infer essential structural properties for the maps in the domain of the limiting energy, particularly those related to the slicing of the jump set.
-Ultimately, we can conclude in Theorem \ref{t:main-emanuele} that the domain of $\mathcal{F}^p$ coincides precisely with ${\rm GSBD}(\Omega)$.
+Furthermore, the ${\rm GDB}$-theory developed in~\cite{DalMaso} provides a quite general method to relate the jump set of~$u$ to the behavior of codimension one slices, which we are able to adapt to our setting.
+We remark that such an approach seems not to be successful in a Riemannian manifold.
+In Propositions~\ref{p:keyprop}--\ref{p:keyprop1}, we leverage the above features to avoid relying on a Korn-Poincar\'e-type inequality to estimate the dimensionality of the set on which the jump of all one-dimensional slices of~$u$ concentrate.
+Ultimately, we conclude in Theorem \ref{t:main-emanuele} that the limit map $u$ belongs to $\text{GSBD}(\Om)$, and thus characterize the domain of the $\Gamma$-limit of~$\mathcal{F}^{p}_{\varepsilon}$.
+It is worth noting that, although it is not used in the present paper, this method also allows one to address the case of jump sets with infinite length, which may be of interest for cohesive models obtained as the $\Gamma$-limit of finite-difference approximating functionals, as in \cite{Gobbino-Mora}.
 For the detailed definitions of the relevant quantities and the proof of the structural properties, we refer the reader to Sections \ref{s:main results} and \ref{s:structure}, respectively.
-It is important to observe that the significant non-linearity in the definition of $\hat{\mu}^\xi_u$ prevents us from controlling the averaged measure in \eqref{e:defgbde} through finitely many $\hat{\mu}^{\xi_i}_u$ for $i=1, \dotsc, N$, regardless of the chosen finite set of directions $\{\xi_1, \dotsc, \xi_N\}$.
-Such a bound can only be established \emph{after} deriving the structural properties of the limiting maps.
-This contrasts sharply with the GSBV setting analyzed in \cite[Lemma 4.1]{Gobbino}: in that case, although truncations were also employed to define the space, its structure remained deeply rooted in the theory of distributions.